Magnolia × wieseneri

-Magnolia × wieseneri is a hybrid plant in the genus Magnolia and family Magnoliaceae.
+Magnolia × wieseneri, or Wiesener's magnolia also known as Watson's magnolia, is a hybrid plant in the genus Magnolia and family Magnoliaceae.
 A small tree or large shrub with white highly fragrant blooms, it is the progeny of Magnolia sieboldii and Magnolia obovata.

 Hybrid

 The origins of Magnolia × wieseneri are obscure, but it is thought to have been a result of deliberate cross-breeding between the parent species some time in the 19th century or earlier in Japan, where it is known as Gyo Kusui or Ukesaki Oyama-renage.
 It entered European horticulture at the 1889 Paris Exposition, where it was on display at the Japanese Court stand.
 From here, it was collected for Kew Gardens, and named Magnolia × watsonii by Joseph Hooker in 1891.
 However, Élie-Abel Carrière had named a specimen six months earlier in 1890 after a Mr Wiesener, who had purchased a plant from a Japanese horticulturist at the Trocadéro at the same time as the Exposition, and hence the French botanist's name was preserved under International Code of Botanical Nomenclature naming rules.